 Students unable to complete assignments due to documented, excused absences or extenuating circumstances must contact the course instructor no less than 48 hours before a planned absence (e.g., university event, religious holiday) and no more than 48 hours after an unplanned absence (e.g., illness).
-Make-up opportunities will be offered for absences for which documentation is provided.
+Make-up opportunities for full credit will be offered for absences for which documentation is provided.
+Students who would like to make up assignments but have no documented excuse can only earn up to half credit.